inclement/inclem.net/content/30102016-pyonicrelease0.7.rst

    :align: center
    :width: 700px

-The app uses exactly the same code under both Python versions.
+The app is written in Python using Kivy, and uses exactly the same code under both Python versions.
 This code is open source and available online `on Github
 <https://github.com/inclement/Pyonic-interpreter>`__.

 This release includes most of the short term improvements I had